Facebook, Inc. Privacy Litigation

 In re: Facebook, Inc. Consumer Privacy User Profile Litigation

 United States District Court for the Northern District of California

 MDL No. 2843

-Keller Rohrback L.L.P. and Bleichmar Fonti & Auld LLP filed a first amended consolidated complaint against Facebook, Inc. which alleges that Facebook broke the law when it enabled third parties—such as the political consulting firm Cambridge Analytica—to access Facebook users’ personal content and information without their authorization.
-Facebook, the amended complaint alleges, failed to properly protect Facebook users’ content and information from misuse or unauthorized access, and that affected Facebook users are at risk of identity theft and further misuse of their personal information.
+Keller Rohrback L.L.P. and Bleichmar Fonti & Auld LLP filed a First Amended Consolidated Complaint (“Amended Complaint”) against Facebook, Inc. which alleges that Facebook broke the law when it enabled third parties—such as the political consulting firm Cambridge Analytica—to access Facebook users’ personal content and information without their authorization.
+Facebook, the Amended Complaint alleges, failed to properly protect users’ content and information from misuse or unauthorized access, which further violated users’ privacy and put them at risk of identity theft and additional misuse of their personal information.

 While the case now involves third parties other than Cambridge Analytica, it arose from the Cambridge Analytica scandal.
 In March 2018, the public learned that Cambridge Analytica had collected the personal information of as many as 87 million Facebook users through the use of MyDigitalLife (also known as ThisIsYourDigitalLife), a survey application (“app”) deployed on Facebook.
 This app was marketed as a tool used by psychologists and claimed to help users better understand their personalities.